ovcrash/geoip-attack-map/README.md

 ```
 1- Forward logs from ArcSight to rsyslog and into a file.
 2- DataServer.py is used to read that file and parse the data and push it into a redis server.
+3- I moved the webSocket server to nodejs, in the file webSocketServer.js i tought that would be faster.
 ```

 ### Important